adstuart/azure-vwan-asa/README.md

 If you want to connect a Cisco ASA to VWAN, then you should either;

-1) Use static routes and failover will be automatic, even with one On-Prem outside interface

-2) Use BGP, but you need to ensure you have multiple outside interfaces/PiP onprem
+1) Use static routes, with a single ASA outside interface, a single external onprem public IP, and a single tunnel to a single VWAN instance

+or

+2) Use BGP dynamic routing, which will require multiple tunnels to VWAN instance 0+1, which will required multiple onprem public IP, and two outside ASA interfaces